tristangclvs/tristangclvs/README.md

 # About me :upside_down_face:
 Currently engineering student at the *École Nationale Supérieure de cognitique*, I love to code and improve myself by training.
-I also am looking for an end-of-year internship, beginning on **22nd May 2023 for 12 to 16 weeks**.

 # Works